-I will QSL direct, via the bureau and LoTW (LoTW is my preffered method.)
+I will QSL direct and LoTW (LoTW is my preffered method.)
+Sorry, no bureau cards.

-(B) For contests only, I cannot confirm buro cards (Card volume restrictions by the Canadain QSL buro prevent this.)
-All contest logs are uploaded to LoTW within 24 hours of the contest ending.
-I will, of course, confirm direct requests for contest QSOs subject to the conditions in (A) above.
+(B) All contest logs are uploaded to LoTW within 24 hours of the contest ending.
+I will, of course, confirm direct requests for contest QSOs subject to (A) above.

 Elecraft K3, K8RA P4 brass CW paddles, Vibroplex Deluxe Chrome original bug, ACOM-1000 HF Amplifier, MFJ-986 3KW tuner, 2 X 48-foot (15-metre) Delhi heavy duty towers, HY-Gain TH5 tribander (20/15/10), Mosley TW-33-XL tribander (30/17/12), Mosley AM-56 6-metre monobander and separate resonant dipoles for 160/80/40.
 DXLabs Suite of logging software.

 During the 1980's I developed a deep interest in radio and wireless communications.
 I spent most of my spare time in the radio rooms of various ships I sailed on.
 Satellite communications not available back then.
 The primary method of communication was still via HF radio.
 I soon discovered Amateur radio, and I learned to send and receive Morse code.
 In 1987 I wrote the exam for my amateur radio license.
 I have been licensed ever since, and I now hold the call sign VE1DX.
 I still marvel at the bond that holds Radio amateurs held together, a camaraderie perhaps best described by the "The Amateur's Code", written by Paul Segal, W9EEA, in 1928.